Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Dynamical properties

-Note that Eq.~\eqref{C_ij_plus} has a very simple interpretation: the response function at non-coincident sites $i \neq j$ receives two contributions of the same order of magnitude ($\approx d^{-\ell_{ij}/2}$).
-The first is from the direct interaction $J_{ij}^{\alpha \beta}$.
-The second is from an indirect interaction mediated by the cavity.
+Eq.~\eqref{C_ij_plus} has a very simple interpretation: the response function at non-coincident sites $i \neq j$ receives two contributions of the same order of magnitude ($\approx d^{-\ell_{ij}/2}$): one from the direct interaction $J_{ij}^{\alpha \beta}$ and one mediated by the cavity.

 Combining Eqs.~\eqref{C_ij_plus},~\eqref{A_ij_plus_Lambda_ij_plus}, and using Eqs.~\eqref{dynamic_eom} we find relations which do not depend on $R_{ij}$, and which are valid both for $i = j$ and for $i \neq j$: